loadster/loadster-sdk-java/README.md

 You can also download pre-built jars from [releases](https://github.com/loadster/loadster-sdk-java/releases).

+Use the SDK library with your own code to build integrations, or by itself if you want to kick off a test from the command line (see below).

 Philosophy
 ----------
 While the API itself has RESTful semantics, this SDK is more about giving you what it takes to get things done fast.
 The SDK will end up feeling a lot more procedural than resource-based.